 The Phillies franchise has won two World Series titles, in 1980 and 2008.

 Despite being founded in 1883, the Phillies were far from the most successful team in the National League during the team’s first 100 seasons.
-Between 1883-1975, the Phillies won the National League pennant just twice.
+Between 1883 and 1975, the Phillies won the National League pennant just twice.
 The first came in 1915, a season that saw the Phillies lose in the World Series to the Boston Red Sox.
-The Phillies would return to the World Series in 1950, but would be swept by the Yankees.
+The Phillies would return to the World Series in 1950 but would be swept by the Yankees.

 Things, however, turned in the right direction for the Phillies franchise starting in 1976.
 From 1976-1981, the Phillies would make the MLB Playoffs five out of those six seasons, thanks to a core led by Baseball Hall of Famers Steve Carlton and Mike Schmidt.
 Philadelphia would win its first title in 1980, defeating the Kansas City Royals in six games.

-The Phillies would win in 2008, beating the Rays in five game to win the franchise’s second World Series crown.
+The Phillies won in 2008, beating the Rays in five games to win the franchise’s second World Series crown.
 After that appearance, Philadelphia would return to the Fall Classic in 2009 and 2022.
 Both times, though, the Phillies would be unsuccessful in claiming a third title.